distributeaid/shipment-tracker/README.md

 - `./src/server-internal-types.ts` for the server
 - `./frontend/src/types/api-types.ts` for the browser client

-Make sure to run `yarn codegen` and include the generated code changes in any commits that alter the GraphQL schema.
+You can use `yarn codegen` to generate the code, or you can use `yarn dev` to generate and watch changes to the schema.

 ## Technologies